eieio.games

 • Engine: Godot 3.5

 • Time Spent: Uh.
 15ish days?
-May 8th - May 13th part time, May 29th - June 11th full time1.
+May 8th - May 13th part time, May 29th - June 11th full time 1.

 • Other Stuff: This game shamelessly rips off the UI of DesktopTD, one of my favorite games of the flash game era.
 Thanks for the many hours of enjoyment, DesktopTD!